Why should you be a PhD student at the IT University?

 PhD students are enrolled and employed for either 3 or 4 years in the PhD programme.

-To be qualified for assessment when vacant positions for PhD positions are announced, you must possess the following qualifications:
+To be qualified for assessment, you must possess the following qualifications:

 - A Bachelor Degree and a Master Degree qualify for assessment for a 3-year PhD enrolment/employment

 (copy of diploma must be included in the application)